LawrenceLoz/FormulaShare-DX/README.md

 ## Areas for future development

-The project is currently in beta.
-Code provided should work but no promises!
-The following is a list of areas which will be worked on in due course:
+The project is now launched, and the app approved and published on the Salesforce AppExchange.
+The following is a list of features and areas which may be worked on in future:
-* Apex unit tests for all code
+* Lightning interface for metadata rule configuration
 * Automated deployment of triggers and sharing reasons using metadata API (a la the wonderful [DeclareativeLookupRollupSummary](https://github.com/afawcett/declarative-lookup-rollup-summaries))
-* Full adoption of the Enterprise Apex Pattern design approach (abstracting of selector layer)
-* Packaging and publication on AppExchange
 * Managed scheduling of batch job and configuration parameters in managed package setup
-* Lightning interface for metadata rule configuration
-* Improved error handling and validation
-* Ability to process standard object sharing as either additive or fully managed
 * Support for account teams and territory groups
 * Support for assessing user roles directly without a formula field being needed